danio86/ProClimbersFE/README.md

 - **Navigation & Authentication**
   - Navigation: As any kind of user, I can view a navbar from every page so that I can navigate easily between pages.
   - Routing: As any kind of user, I can navigate through pages quickly so that I can view content seamlessly without page refresh.
-  - Authentication - Sign up: As a visitor I can create a new account so that I can access all the features for signed up         customers
+  - Authentication - Sign up: As a visitor, I can create a new account so that I can access all the features for signed-up customers.
-  - Sign in: As a customer or employee I can sign in to the app so that I can access functionality for logged in users
+  - Sign in: As a customer or employee, I can sign in to the app so that I can access functionality for logged-in users.
-  - Logged in Status: As a user I can tell if I am logged in or not so that I can log in if I need to
+  - Logged in Status: As a user, I can tell if I am logged in or not so that I can log in if I need to.
-  - Refreshing access tokens: As a user I can maintain my logged-in status for 31 days to be able to choose to log out so that my user experience is not compromised
+  - Refreshing access tokens: As a user, I can maintain my logged-in status for 31 days to be able to choose to log out so that my user experience is not compromised.
   - Conditional rendering:
-    - As a logged out user I can see sign in and sign up options so that I can sign in/sign up
+    - As a logged-out user, I can see sign in and sign up options so that I can sign in/sign up.
-    - As an employee i can navigate to the shop's administration order dashboard, so that I can view all the orders and there status
+    - As an employee, I can navigate to the shop's administration order dashboard, so that I can view all the orders and their status.
-    - As an employee i can navigate to the shop's administration product dashboard, so that I can view all offering of Proclimbers
+    - As an employee, I can navigate to the shop's administration product dashboard, so that I can view all offerings of Proclimbers.
-    - As a customer I can navigate through the ordering process, so that I can order products and pay them.
+    - As a customer, I can navigate through the ordering process, so that I can order products and pay for them.

 - **The Home Page**
-    - As any kind of user, I can search for products with keywords, so that I can find the products with this keyword
+    - As any kind of user, I can search for products with keywords, so that I can find the products with this keyword.
-    - As any kind of user, I can click on a product, so that I get get more information about it.
+    - As any kind of user, I can click on a product, so that I can get more information about it.

 - **The Product Detail Page**
-    - As a logged in customer, I can view the properties page so that I can read the information about the property
+    - As a logged-in customer, I can view the properties page so that I can read the information about the property.
-    - As a logged in customer, I can write comments and rate the product so that other customer can get motivated to buy the product too.
+    - As a logged-in customer, I can write comments and rate the product so that other customers can get motivated to buy the product too.
-    - As a logged in customer, I can add the product to my cart here, so that I can view my order there.
+    - As a logged-in customer, I can add the product to my cart here, so that I can view my order there.

 - **The Cart Page**
-    - As a logged in customer, I can view my order, so that I can get all information about the the quantity and the price of my order.
+    - As a logged-in customer, I can view my order, so that I can get all information about the quantity and the price of my order.
-    - As a logged in customer, I can delete my order, so that I can make my cart empty
+    - As a logged-in customer, I can delete my order, so that I can make my cart empty.
-    - As a logged customer, I can edit the amount of the product, so that I can choose to buy more or less of the product
+    - As a logged-in customer, I can edit the amount of the product, so that I can choose to buy more or less of the product.
-    - As a loggedcustomer, I can navigate to paying process, so that I can buy the product.
+    - As a logged-in customer, I can navigate to the payment process, so that I can buy the product.

 - **The Admin Dashboards**
-    - As a shopowner, I can navigate to the admin dashbords for user, orders and products, so that I can navigate from here to the edit/update pages
+    - As a shop owner, I can navigate to the admin dashboards for users, orders, and products, so that I can navigate from here to the edit/update pages.
-    - As a shopowner, I can click the delete button, so that I can delete products, orders and user
+    - As a shop owner, I can click the delete button, so that I can delete products, orders, and users.
-    - As a shopowner, I can view all user, products and orders, so that I can get all the information I need
+    - As a shop owner, I can view all users, products, and orders, so that I can get all the information I need.

 - **The Edit Pages**
-    - As a shopowner, I can change attributes of products, so that visitors see other prices, images, ...
+    - As a shop owner, I can change attributes of products, so that visitors see other prices, images, etc.
-    - As a shopowner, I can create products, so that users can buy tham.
+    - As a shop owner, I can create products, so that users can buy them.
-    - As a shopowner, I can edit user, so that they have admin status (if they are employees) or different email adresses.
+    - As a shop owner, I can edit users, so that they have admin status (if they are employees) or different email addresses.
-    - As a shopowner, I can view orders, so that I can navigate to the status Information.
+    - As a shop owner, I can view orders, so that I can navigate to the status information.
-    - As a shopowner, I can chnge the order status, so that the order shows up as dilivered.
+    - As a shop owner, I can change the order status, so that the order shows up as delivered.

-- **The Edit Pages**
+- **The User Pages**
-    - As a logged user, I can view my user information, so that I can change them.
+    - As a logged-in user, I can view my user information, so that I can change them.
-    - As a logged user, I can view my orders, so that I can get status information.
+    - As a logged-in user, I can view my orders, so that I can get status information.